e14n/pump.io-client-app/README.md

 * `name` Name of the site.
 Default is "An unconfigured pump.io client".
 * `description` Description of the site.
 "A pump.io client that is not correctly configured.".
 * `logfile` Logfile to write to. null is the default and means write to stderr.
+* `loglevel` The minimum level to use for logging.
+Defaults to 'info'.
+Change to 'debug' for development.
 * `nologger` Set this to true to turn off logging.
 Defaults to false.
 * `key` Filename of the SSL key you want the server to use.
 Defaults to null, meaning no SSL.
 * `cert` Filename of the SSL cert to use.
 Defaults to null.